norlab-ulaval/libnabo/README.md

 Usage
 -----

 libnabo is easy to use.
-For example, assuming that you are working with floats and that you have a point set `M` and a query point `q`, you can find the indices `n` of the K nearest neighbours of `q` in `M`:
+For example, assuming that you are working with floats and that you have a point set `M` and a query point `q`, you can find the `K` nearest neighbours of `q` in `M`:

 	#include "nabo/nabo.h"
 	using namespace Nabo;
 	using namespace Eigen;
 	...
 	NNSearchF* nns = NNSearchF::createKDTreeLinearHeap(M);

 	const int K = 5;
+	VectorXi indices(K);
+	VectorXf dists2(K);

-	VectorXi n = nns->knn(q, K);
+	nns->knn(q, indices, dists2, K);

 In this example, `M` is an [Eigen] (refering to the software, not to the math) matrix (column major, float) and `q` is an [Eigen] vector (float).
-The result `n` is an [Eigen] vector of indices refering to the columns of `M`.
+The results `indices` and `dists2` are [Eigen] vectors of indices and squared distances refering to the columns of `M`.
-See `examples/trivial.cpp` for a compilable version of this example, and `examples/usage.cpp` for a slightly more complex example.
+See `examples/trivial.cpp` for a compilable version of this example, and `examples/usage.cpp` for a slightly more complex example involving multi-point queries.

 Compilation